OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

-The New Zealand Archaeological Association Inc have listed these sites with Waipa District Council whose policy follows the Historic Places Act 1993 whereby sites associated with human activity that occured before 1900 are protected whether or not they are registered by the New Zealand Historic Places Trust, and authority to destroy or modify any archaeological evidence is required from the Trust.
+The New Zealand Archaeological Association Inc have listed these sites with Waipa District Council.
+The Council’s policy follows the Historic Places Act 1993 whereby sites associated with human activity that occured before 1900 are protected whether or not they are registered by Heritage New Zealand, and authority to destroy or modify any archaeological evidence is required from the Trust.

 Waipa District Council’s general rule is – “No alteration shall be made to landform, trees, bush or any other physical feature on any heritage site included in Appendices 11 and 12 or any urupa or waahi tapu and other taonga sites identified in any consultative process except with the consent of the Council and/or the appropriate Heritage Authority where it is necessary to do so for the preservation of the heritage values of the site or for matters of public safety.”

 Circa 1600, Te Ihingarangi built a pa (a fortification near Lake Karapiro where the water reservoirs are today) called Te Tiki o Ihingarangi.
 He later moved to Maungatautari and his son’s tribe became known as Ngati Raukawa.
 Te Rauparaha persuaded the Ngati Raukawa to go south with him.
 Koroki lived on the south side of the Waikato River near Cambridge, at a pa called Horotiu.
 From his sons descended the Ngati Haua and Ngati Koroki.
 The Cambridge area was known as Karapiro.